 \section{Conclusions}

-In this work, we have provided the first example of gradient-based fixed-boundary optimization of stellarator equilibria.
-With this new optimization tool, ALPOpt, we have obtained novel configurations, including an equilibrium with very low magnetic shear.
+In this work, we have provided the first example of gradient-based, fixed-boundary optimization of stellarator equilibria.
+We provide examples of several equilibria obtained with the ALPOpt tool, including a vacuum field with ultra-low magnetic shear.
 Furthermore, we have identified regularization terms for fixed-boundary optimization that prevent self-intersection and reduce the surface curvature.
 These regularization terms improve the convergence toward the optimum and may reduce the required coil complexity.
 Another approach to reducing coil complexity would be to incorporate metrics related to the properties of the current potential solution on a uniformly offset winding surface \citep{Carlton2020}.

 The availability of derivative information enables the optimization in high-dimensional spaces.
-We present the optimization of the boundary with respect to the set of boundary harmonics $m \le 10$, $|n| \le 10$ (461 modes).
+We present the optimization of the boundary with respect to the set of boundary harmonics $m \le 10$, $|n| \le 10$ (441 modes).
 This dimensionality is significantly larger than that of previous optimized efforts.
 For example, ESTELL was optimized with respect to the modes $m \le 4$, $|n| \le 4$ \citep{Drevlak2013} and NCSX was optimized with respect to $m \le 6$ and $|n| \le 4$ \citep{Zarnstorff2001}.
-Such an increase in the optimization space may eliminate some local minima and, as demonstrated in \S \ref{sec:iota_target}, may improve the convergence toward the optimum.
+Such an increase in the optimization space may enable further refinement of an optimum, as demonstrated in \S \ref{sec:iota_target}.